marxin/texi2rst-generated/sphinx/share/md.rst

   ``eI``
     A signed 34-bit integer constant if prefixed instructions are supported.

+  ``eP``
+    A scalar floating point constant or a vector constant that can be loaded to a VSX register with one prefixed instruction.

+  ``eQ``
+    An IEEE 128-bit constant that can be loaded into a VSX register with the ``lxvkq`` instruction.

   ``G``
     A floating point constant that can be loaded into a register with one instruction per word.